Medical City Dallas Hospital: History

+A second phase of construction commenced in 1977 with the addition to the hospital called Medical City II, enabling the doubling of the physician-tenant population through a second patient tower and two physician office buildings east of the original hospital.
+The first office phase opened as the four-story Building B in 1979.
+The eastern eight-story second office phase, Building C, along with the seven-story patient tower north of CareTower A, opened in 1984.

 The hospital complex served as home to Dallas' first Health Maintenance Organization (HMO), a set-fee medical program established through a joint HMO venture between the Kaiser Permanente Medical Care Program and Prudential Insurance Company of America.
 The initial facility for the HMO program cost $1 million when it opened in 1979.

 In 1982, a 3-alarm fire originating in the linen room caused smoke to travel up a laundry chute and fill the top three floors.
-Although 70 patients were evacuated, there were no injuries reported and only $50,000 damage done to the facility thanks to the fire being brought under control within approximately 15 minutes.
+Although 70 patients were evacuated, there were no injuries reported, and the facility faced only $50,000 in damage thanks to the fire ceasing within approximately 15 minutes.

-Second and third buildings were added in the 1980s, Buildings B and C, with Building B at 4 stories, and Building C at 8 stories, and Medical City was renamed as the South Tower, and Medical City II was renamed as the North Tower.

-A 7-story building, Building D was added in the late 1980s-early 1990s.

-A 6-story tower opened in 2005 as CareTower E and is home to the hospital's emergency department.
-Between 2014 and 2016, 8 more floors were added to the top of the building.

-A 7-story, children's hospital building was built on the pad of the former main entrance of Medical City and opened in 2010.